Quark Ultramarine current position

 Two Lifts (passenger elevators) connect all decks except Helideck (deck 8).
 All decks are interconnected via stairs (forward, midship and aft) including interior and exterior staircases.

-The Quark ship Ultramarine staterooms (102 total) are in 11 cabin grades.
-All cabins are outside, ~60% of them are with step-out balconies.
-Of all staterooms, 6 are single cabins (category spa bathrobes) and can be booked with no-supplement single rates.
+Quark Ultramarine ship staterooms (a total of 103) are in 11 cabin grades, all are outside and ~60% of them are with step-out balconies.
+Of all cabins, 6 are single (category spa bathrobes) and can be booked with no-supplement single rates.
 Solo cabins are with a floor-ceiling window.
 Category Explorer Triple are triple-occupancy shared cabins (aft location on Deck 3) designed for solo passengers sharing the cabin with two other same-gender travellers or for 3-person groups.
 Each stateroom has 3 separate (fixed single) lower beds.

 Most staterooms are in category Balcony Suite (standard balcony cabins) with double-occupancy.
 Cabin balconies are furnished with low tables, luxury deckchairs and padded loungers.
 The only cabins without balconies are in categories Explorer Suite, Explorer Triple, and Solo Panorama.